 Abstract

 The human medial frontal cortex (MFC) has been the subject of intense study, having been associated with many psychological processes, including motor processing, goal-directed behavior and affect.
 However, there is a scarcity of comprehensive efforts to map these wide-ranging processes to MFC anatomy.
 We systematically created a functional-anatomical mapping of MFC from a diverse database of nearly 10,000 neuroimaging studies.
-Using a data-driven approach, we identified putatively separable regions of MFC at various spatial scales on the basis of co-activation patterns with the rest of the brain, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
-The three functional zones co-activated with different brain-wide networks while the subregions within each zone showed subtle shifts in co-activation within those networks.
+Using a data-driven approach, we identified putatively separable regions of MFC at various spatial scales on the basis of meta-analytic co-activation, revealing three broad functional zones along a rostro-caudal axis composed of 2-4 smaller sub-regions each.
+The three functional zones co-activated with different brain-wide networks, while the subregions within each zone showed subtle shifts in co-activation within those networks.
 We then used multivariate classification to identify which psychological concepts best predicted activity in each region, revealing similarly distinct patterns of functional specialization across the three broad functional zones.
 However, we also identified subtle shifts in functional specialization within each zone, which suggest existing accounts of convergence in MFC may be overstated.

 Significance Statement

 The medial frontal cortex is a cortical area that has been associated with many psychological processes using functional MRI.
-The ubiquity of this areas activation, however, makes it challenging to understand how these processes are anatomically organized.
+The high frequency of activation in this area, however, makes it challenging to understand how these processes are anatomically organized.
 We conducted a meta-analysis across nearly 10,000 studies to comprehensively map psychological function to discrete brain regions in medial frontal cortex.
-We discovered three distinct zones that differed substantially in function and were composed of nine smaller subregions that showed smaller functional changes.
+We identified three distinct zones that differed substantially in function and were composed of nine smaller subregions that showed smaller functional changes.
 This study provides a comprehensive functional map of the human medial frontal cortex using relatively unbiased data-driven methods.